 1 did you just think better of it?

-2 In all honesty, I can't completely remember. Α. have had a conversation with Esther Gishkori.
-3 have had a conversation with many individuals at that 4 5 My memory is that I was talked out, on an assurance that all recognised that I wasn't able to 6 7 give the time that I needed to, but they understood 8 why, as I think I have said in my e-mail below, I am a Urologist first.
-9

-- 10 51 Q. Yes.
-You have talked about your inability to go to the 14:51

-11 Friday Acute Governance Meeting, is it fair to describe

-12 that as kind of one of the core pillars of the

-13 Governance Framework at which an Associate Medical

-14 Director would rather be expected to attend if he can? - A. Yes.
-It would be myself or my Deputy, which would be one of the Clinical Directors and the issue with clash with Clinical activity was not just myself but also affected the Clinical Directors who worked with me, and we did make a request or an attempt to get the timing of that meeting either changed, or at least rotated through the week so different Clinicians, Clinical Directors and Associate Medical Directors would be impacted by the clash with Clinical activity on different months.
-Unfortunately, that was unsuccessful. - 26 52 Q. Yes.
-In terms of the other, if you like, formal pieces 27 of the Governance Framework, the other meetings that 28 make up the discussion fora for addressing Patient 29 Safety issues primarily, were there any other such meetings that you were regularly unable to attend because of your Clinical commitments?
+2 Α. In all honesty, I can't completely remember.
+I would 3 have had a conversation with Esther Gishkori.
+I would 4 have had a conversation with many individuals at that 5 time.
+My memory is that I was talked out, on an 14:50 6 assurance that all recognised that I wasn't able to 7 give the time that I needed to, but they understood 8 why, as I think I have said in my e-mail below, I am 9 a Urologist first.
+10 51 Q. Yes.
+You have talked about your inability to go to the 14:51 11 Friday Acute Governance Meeting, is it fair to describe 12 that as kind of one of the core pillars of the 13 Governance Framework at which an Associate Medical 14 Director would rather be expected to attend if he can?
+15 Α. Yes.
+It would be myself or my Deputy, which would be 14:51 16 one of the Clinical Directors and the issue with clash 17 with Clinical activity was not just myself but also 18 affected the Clinical Directors who worked with me, and 19 we did make a request or an attempt to get the timing 20 of that meeting either changed, or at least rotated 14:51 21 through the week so different Clinicians, Clinical 22 Directors and Associate Medical Directors would be 23 impacted by the clash with Clinical activity on 24 different months.
+Unfortunately, that was 25 unsuccessful.
+14:52 26 52 Q. Yes.
+In terms of the other, if you like, formal pieces 27 of the Governance Framework, the other meetings that 28 make up the discussion fora for addressing Patient 29 Safety issues primarily, were there any other such

-- I have mentioned the Patient Safety meetings in my 3 Α. statement and I have commented that there have been 4 5 occasions and there are occasions where there is 14:52 a clash where the Patient Safety meeting in Belfast 6 7 Trust is at a different session to the Patient Safety 8 meeting in Craigavon or in Southern Trust, and therefore I could be conducting Belfast activity at the 9 time of the Southern Trust Patient Safety meeting and 10 14:53 11 therefore not able to attend.
-There is also reality that the activity that I do in Belfast is primarily 12 13 cancer activity, and a decision had been made to 14 continue particularly cancer operating if it clashed 15 with Patient Safety meetings.
-For instance, the Friday 14:53 16 morning when I am doing cancer surgery I still have an 17 operating list to attend and carry out. - 18 53 Q. Your inability to attend those meetings, I suppose, 19 gives rise to the question: how suitable a role was 20 this for a busy Clinician? - A. I think that's a very good question and I think others have reflected on having that same clash of Clinical activity with their Clinical Management activity.

-- 24 54 Q. You are holding a thought there.
-Do you want to finish? - A. I think there is always -- in order to provide leadership as a Clinician, the Clinician needs to, in some way have, if you like, that respect of the team.
-You need a Clinician who is a Clinician in a Clinical
+1 meetings that you were regularly unable to attend 2 because of your Clinical commitments?
+3 Α. I have mentioned the Patient Safety meetings in my 4 statement and I have commented that there have been 5 occasions and there are occasions where there is 14:52 6 a clash where the Patient Safety meeting in Belfast 7 Trust is at a different session to the Patient Safety 8 meeting in Craigavon or in Southern Trust, and 9 therefore I could be conducting Belfast activity at the 10 time of the Southern Trust Patient Safety meeting and 14:53 11 therefore not able to attend.
+There is also reality 12 that the activity that I do in Belfast is primarily 13 cancer activity, and a decision had been made to 14 continue particularly cancer operating if it clashed 15 with Patient Safety meetings.
+For instance, the Friday 14:53 16 morning when I am doing cancer surgery I still have an 17 operating list to attend and carry out.
+18 53 Q. Your inability to attend those meetings, I suppose, 19 gives rise to the question: how suitable a role was 20 this for a busy Clinician?
+14:53 21 Α. I think that's a very good question and I think others 22 have reflected on having that same clash of Clinical 23 activity with their Clinical Management activity.
+24 54 Q. You are holding a thought there.
+Do you want to 25 finish?
+14:54 26 Α. I think there is always in order to provide 27 leadership as a Clinician, the Clinician needs to, in 28 some way have, if you like, that respect of the team.
+29 You need a Clinician who is a Clinician in a Clinical